amruthasrivatsav/Screening-for-Parkinsons-Treatment/README.md

 # Screening-for-Parkinsons-Treatment
+Code used to run an computational high throughput molecular docking to identify 2 potential Parkinson's Disease Treatments

+This folder contains the code I used in a research project I designed and conducted independently in 2021.

-Code used to run an computational high throughput molecular docking to identify 2 potential Parkinson's Disease Treatments This project consisted of using molecular docking to screen a library of a mass set of FDA approved drugs to identify ones that could potentially slow the progression of Parkinson's disease, specifically by binding with certain regions of a main protein involved.
+This work used molecular docking to screen a library of a mass set of FDA approved drugs to identify ones that could potentially slow the progression of Parkinson's disease, specifically by binding with certain regions of a main protein involved.
 Generally, molecular docking studies are done with 1 target and 1 drug.
 In order to screen a mass set, I wrote the scripts in this folder.
 More information about the project itself can be found on the research paper: